 Definition of Commercial Motor Vehicle

-The Department of Motor Vehicles defines this type of vehicle as one that:
+The Department of Motor Vehicles defines a commercial motor vehicle as any vehicle that does one or more of the following:

 - Carries hazardous material.

-- Transports at least 16 people (including the driver), for example, a public transportation bus or a school bus.
+- Transports at least 16 people (including the driver).
+For example, this might include a public transportation bus or a school bus.

 - Transports 11 or more students under age 21 to and from school.
 The driver is included in this number.